Baseball Coaching Staff

 Evers began his coaching career as an assistant coach in 2007 at St. Louis Community College - Florissant Valley.
 His playing career began at Forest Park Community College and finished at the University of Central Missouri in 2005.
 After playing at Central Missouri, Evers went on to play professionally for 3 seasons with the River City Rascals of the Independent Frontier League

 Evers earned his Bachelor's Degree in Exercise Science from the University of Central Missouri in 2006 and Master's Degree in Sports Administration in 2008 from UCM.
-Evers is married to the former Kasey Teter, they have a 2-year old son named Dylan.
+Evers is married to the former Kasey Teter, they have two children (Dylan & Leighton).

 Assistant Coach/Recruiting Coordinator